Dental Nerve Damage Compensation Claims

 Nerve injuries can commonly occur after the extraction of a wisdom tooth.
 Although this is often seen as a known complication it is still important that you have been informed of the risk that nerve damage can occur as a result of the extraction.
 Sometimes nerve injuries can occur in other tooth extractions.
 Negligence can occur if the dentist has not considered the position of the surrounding nerves.

 Nerve injuries following a dental implant can be caused in two ways.
-Either when a dentist mistakenly drills too far through the jaw canal, or when the implant itself is too long and asserts pressure onto the nerve.
+Either when a dentist mistakenly drills too far through the jaw canal, or when the implant itself is too long and asserts pressure on the nerve.

 Root canal treatment